 Separation anxiety disorder may be triggered by stress, trauma or changes in the environment, such as a move to a new home or school, or a death or divorce in the family.
 Some children may also be genetically predisposed to developing the disorder.

 Separation Anxiety: Diagnosis

 For a diagnosis of separation anxiety disorder, a clinician looks for distress in being separated from parents or caregivers that is excessive for a child’s age and prevents him from participating in age-appropriate activities.
 To meet diagnostic criteria, the symptoms the child demonstrates must be persistent, lasting for at least four weeks, and cause impairment in his ability to function at school and with friends.

 Separation Anxiety: Treatment

-	Psychotherapeutic: Treatment for separation anxiety disorder typically involves cognitive behavioral therapy, a treatment approach that helps children learn to understand and manage their fears.
+Psychotherapeutic: Treatment for separation anxiety disorder typically involves cognitive behavioral therapy, or CBT.
+This is a treatment approach that helps children learn to understand and manage their fears.
 Exposure therapy, a specialized form of CBT, might also be used.
 Exposure therapy works by carefully exposing children to separation in small, controlled doses, helping to reduce their anxiety over time.
-Doctors might also use relaxation training and teach children to use coping statements.
+CBT also teaches kids coping skills that they can rely on when they are feeling anxious.

-	Pharmacological: When psychotherapy and behavioral interventions are not adequate to manage symptoms, medication may be prescribed to alleviate a child’s distress and facilitate therapy.
-A variety of medications have been shown to be effective in treating separation anxiety disorder; the first-line medication is one of the SSRIs, or selective serotonin reuptake inhibitor family.
-Typical anxiolytics—or anti-anxiety medications—like the benzodiazepines are also effective, though they can be habit forming.
+Pharmacological: When therapy is not enough to help a child manage her symptoms, she may be prescribed a medication to alleviate her distress and make therapy more effective.
+A variety of medications have been shown to be effective in treating separation anxiety disorder; the first-line medication is one of the SSRIs, or selective serotonin reuptake inhibitors.
+Typical anxiolytics — or anti-anxiety medications — like the benzodiazepines are also effective, though they can be habit forming.